ErfanRasti/arch-setup/docs/10_applications_and_packages/2_arch_aur.md

 3. Go to `about:support` and click on Clear Startup Cache.
 4. Restart manually by closing and opening the browser.
 5. Go to `settings > Sine Mods`.
-6. Try to install Nebula.
+6. Try to install `Nebula`.
 If it don't install run these:

    ```sh
    sudo chown $(whoami):$(whoami) -R ~/.zen/*/chrome/